chase439/dotfiles/README.md

 Files / Directories
 ===================
   - runcom directory is for rc files, e.g., .bashrc, .vimrc.
 RC part stands for "runcom" which expands to "run commands", commands that its software run.
+  - references is a file used to store notes and it's used by the `gg` bash function to `git grep` text in the dotfiles repo.

 Troubleshooting
 ===================